I know what it’s like to feel stuck.

 Once I understood what was behind my drinking, it all made perfect sense.
 All those years, I convinced myself my brain was missing an off-switch (it wasn’t).
 Turns out that your brain isn’t the problem; it’s the answer.
 If you want to change your drinking, you first have to radically change your thinking.

 Turns out that your brain isn’t the problem; it’s the answer.
 If you want to change your drinking, you first have to radically change your thinking.

 The best part?
 You can stop beating yourself up and get on with your life.
 All that time you waste dealing with the physical and emotional hangovers from drinking too much can be yours again.
 Imagine what you could do with it.
 Imagine what you could create.

 You don’t need a glass in your hand to feel relaxed, confident, attractive, outgoing, and happy.
 The best version of yourself isn’t waiting at the bottom of a glass.
 She’s been there all along; you just need a different way to find her.

-If you want to learn how to desire alcohol less, and relax, have fun, and feel confident without a glass in your hand, find out how we can work together.
+If you want to learn how to drink less and feel better, find out how we can work together.

 Here are some more details about who I am for those of you who are curious.
 I received my life coach certification from The Life Coach School (the best boutique coaching school in the country) and am currently completing my Master-level coaching certification.